 Planning a trip to the Big Island and want to learn more about the Hilo side of the island?
 Scroll to find out the best places to stay, eat, and explore in Hilo.

-This Guide to the Best Things to Do in Hilo Hawaii contains affiliate links which means if you purchase something from one of my affiliate links, I may earn a small commission that goes back into maintaining this blog.
+This Guide to the Best Things to Do in Hilo Hawaii was written by Hawaii travel expert Marcie Cheung and contains affiliate links which means if you purchase something from one of my affiliate links, I may earn a small commission that goes back into maintaining this blog.

-Hilo, Hawaii is one of the more luscious places will find on the big island.
-Here you will find the green rain forest that you would expect from a tropical island as opposed to the Kona side of the island which is completely dry.
+Hilo, Hawaii is one of the more luscious places you will find on the Big Island.
+Here you will find the green rain forest that you would expect from a tropical island as opposed to the Kona side of the island, which is completely dry.

 Hilo is a bustling little city with many attractions and plenty of things to see and do.
 Some call Hilo the heart of Hawaii due to its laid-back atmosphere.

 Here you will find a place where the culture of Hawaii is preserved with modern accommodations.

 In this Hilo travel guide, you will learn all the top things to do in Hilo, Hawaii.
 So, if you are wondering what to see in Hilo while visiting this Hawaii island, keep scrolling!

 Don’t have time to read many Hawaii blog posts and reviews?
 Here are some of our top picks for visiting the Big Island.

 Popular Big Island Tours/Activities

 - Manta Ray Snorkeling Tour (you can ONLY do this on the Big Island)